 Selecting a backdrop may seem like a relatively simple task.
 However, there are many types and styles of backdrops available in different sizes, patterns, and materials.

 Backdrop Size Options

 There are a few things to consider when choosing a backdrop size, including the size of your studio and the size of your subject.
 Portrait subjects should typically be pulled at least 3’ away from your backdrop to prevent shadows and allow for easy lighting.
 Of course, this distance your subject will be from the backdrop will be altered when taking overhead or backlit/high key shots.
 Below, we’ll discuss both the length and width restrictions of common backdrops.

-A 5 or 6-foot wide backdrop is a great size for headshots and ¾-length portraits.
-These backdrops are easy to manage and still only requires minimal space to set up.
+- 5’ x 7’ Backdrop: A 5′ wide by 7′ long backdrop is a great size for headshots and ¾-length portraits.
+These backdrops are easy to manage and require minimal space to set up.
 These backgrounds are ideal for event photographers who often work in busy spaces or for photographers working in a small home studio.
-While 5 to 6-foot backdrops offer more flexibility than 3.5-foot backdrops, they still become a bit tight if when photographing a couple or full-length portrait.

-With a 20 or 24-foot long backdrop you’ll be able to cover just about every style of portraiture and product photography.
-These backdrops are great if you want to photograph a larger family full-length, or have a video shoot that requires movement.
+- 9’ x 20’ Backdrop: With a 9′ wide by 20′ long backdrop, you’ll be able to cover just about every style of portraiture and product photography.
+These backdrops are great if you want to photograph a larger family full-length or have a video shoot that requires movement.
 These long backdrops are great for when you want to pull your subjects far from your backdrop as well.

 Backdrop Mounting Options